ksandom/installUltraleap/README.md

 ## Testing it

 Running `LeapControlPanel` is more or less broken on anything I try.
-This is explained well in the README.
+This is explained well in the package README.

 Instead you can run `LeapControlPanel --showsettings`

 From there, there are various things of interest.
-I want to highlight
+I want to highlight:

-* "Diagnostic Visualizer" on the "Troubleshooting" tab, which shows you what your device is reporting.
+* "Diagnostic Visualizer" on the "Troubleshooting" tab, which shows you a realtime 3D visualisation of what the device is reporting.
 (Also great fun to play with.)
 * "Show Software Log" on the "Troubleshooting" tab, which tells you why something is or is not working.

 You can also run `sudo journalctl -fu leapd` to see the log.